EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 • Thermal Element Upgrade: Part L of the Building Regulations (Approved Document L, Volume 1) requires that when a thermal element is renovated or replaced, the thermal performance must be upgraded to a reasonable standard.
 For external walls, this means achieving a U-value that meets or exceeds the threshold set out in Table C1 of Approved Document L, subject to a cost-effectiveness test.
 Installing EWI inherently achieves this because the purpose of the work is to improve insulation.

-• Building Control Notification: The property owner or their appointed installer must submit a Building Regulations application — either a Full Plans submission or a Building Notice — to the local authority Building Control body or an approved inspector before work commences.
-The inspector will check the insulation specification, system certification, and critical detailing at key stages during the installation.
+• Building Control Notification: The property owner or appointed installer submits a Building Regulations application — either a Full Plans submission or a Building Notice — to the local authority Building Control body or an approved inspector before work commences.
+The inspector checks the insulation specification, system certification, and critical detailing at key stages during the installation.
 The NHBC 2026 render detailing guide covers the warranty-level detailing standards that Building Control inspectors and NHBC site managers check during these stage inspections.

 The thickness calculation for Part L compliance guide explains how to determine the insulation thickness needed to satisfy Building Regulations for different wall types and insulation materials — a calculation that underpins both the Building Control submission and the material order.